-DELEGATED TO DUTIES DELEGATED CHIEF EXECUTIVE E1_Accountable through NHS Accounting Officer to Parliament for stewardship of Trust resources.
+DELEGATED TO DUTIES DELEGATED CHIEF EXECUTIVE E1 Accountable through NHS Accounting Officer to Parliament for stewardship of Trust resources.
 CHIEF EXECUTIVE AND DIRECTOR OF FINANCE E2 Ensure the accounts of the Trust are prepared under principles and in a format directed by the Secretary of State.
 Accounts must disclose a true and fair view of the Trust's income and expenditure and its state of affairs.
-1 110 11102 E3 Sign the accounts on behalf of the Trust Board.
+TIVANOL E3 Sign the accounts on behalf of the Board of Directors.
 CHIEF EXECUTIVE E4 Sign a statement in the accounts outlining responsibilities as the Accountable Officer.
 E5 Sign a statement in the accounts outlining responsibilities in respect of Internal Control CHIEF EXECUTIVE E6 Ensure effective management systems that safeguard public funds and assist Trust Chair to implement requirements of corporate governance including ensuring managers: "have a clear view of their objectives and the means to assess achievements in relation to those objectives be assigned well defined responsibilities for making best use of resources have the information, training and access to the expert advice they need to exercise their responsibilities effectively."
 TRUST CHAIR E7 Implement requirements of corporate governance.
 CHIEF EXECUTIVE E8 Achieve value for money from the resources available to the Trust and avoid waste and extravagance in the organisation's activities.
-E9 Follow through the implementation of any recommendations affecting good practice as set out on reports from such bodies as the Audit Commission and the National Audit Office (NAO).
+E9 Follow through the implementation of any recommendations affecting good practice as set out on reports from such bodies as the National Audit Office (NAO).
 DIRECTOR OF FINANCE E10 Operational responsibility for effective and sound financial management and information.
-CHIEF EXECUTIVE E11 Primary duty to see that Director of Finance discharges this sound financial management and information function.
-CHIEF EXECUTIVE E12 Ensuring expenditure by the Trust complies with Parliamentary that requirements.
+CHIEF EXECUTIVE E11 Primary duty to see that Director of Finance discharges sound financial management and information function.
+CHIEF EXECUTIVE E12 Ensuring expenditure by the Trust complies with Parliamentary requirements.
 CHIEF EXECUTIVE E13 Accountable for clinical governance and the quality and safety of care delivered by the Trust.
-CHIEF EXECUTIVE AND DIRECTOR OF FINANCE E14 Chief Executive supported by Director of Finance, to ensure appropriate advice is given to the Trust Board on all matters of probity, regularity, prudent and economical administration, efficiency and effectiveness.
-CHIEF EXECUTIVE E15 If Chief Executive considers the Trust Board or Trust Chair is doing something which might infringe probity or regularity, they should set this out in writing to the Trust Chair and the Trust Board.
-If the matter is unresolved, they should ask the Audit & Risk Assurance Committee to inquire and if necessary
+CHIEF EXECUTIVE AND DIRECTOR OF FINANCE E14 Chief Executive supported by Director of Finance, to ensure appropriate advice is given to the Board of Directors on all matters of probity, regularity, prudent and economical administration, efficiency and effectiveness.
+CHIEF EXECUTIVE E15 If Chief Executive considers the Board of Directors or Trust Chair is doing something which might infringe probity or regularity, they should set this out in writing to the Trust Chair and the Board of Directors.
+If the matter is unresolved, they should ask the Audit & Risk Assurance Committee to inquire and if necessary NHS England and the Department of Health & Social Care.

-DELEGATED TO DUTIES DELEGATED CHIEF EXECUTIVE E16 If the Trust Board is contemplating a course of action which raises an issue not of formal propriety or regularity but affects the Chief Executive's responsibility for value for money, the Chief Executive should draw the relevant factors to the attention of the Trust Board.
+DELEGATED TO DUTIES DELEGATED CHIEF EXECUTIVE E16 If the Board of Directors is contemplating a course of action which raises an issue not of formal propriety or regularity but affects the Chief Executive's responsibility for value for money, the Chief Executive should draw the relevant factors to the attention of the Board of Directors.
 If the outcome is that the Chief Executive is overruled, it is normally sufficient to ensure that their advice and the overruling of it are clearly apparent from the papers.
-Exceptionally, the Chief Executive should inform NHS England and NHS Improvement and the Department of Health & Social CareDoH.
-In such cases, the Chief Executive should as a member of the Trust Board vote against the course of action rather than merely abstain from voting.
+Exceptionally, the Chief Executive should inform NHS England and the Department of Health & Social Care.
+In such cases, the Chief Executive should as a member of the Board of Directors vote against the course of action rather than merely abstain from voting.